10 Obscure Coral Snake Species

 Source: “Micrurus serranus Bolivian Coral Snake 11” by Rich Hoyer – CC BY 2.0

-This rarely sighted snake may be found only in Bolivia, as that’s where all sightings have been recorded.
-Rather than humid rainforests, Bolivian coral snakes live in dry valleys in the Andes foothills.
-They reach high altitudes; the limit was originally said to be 2150 metres, before being revised 600 metres upwards to 2750 meters in 2007.
-This snake was found lurking under a rock, in a dry, sandy area with little vegetation and only a handful of trees dotted around.
-The area was one used heavily for agriculture, with potatoes, corn and wheat fields.
-The habitats of the Bolivian coral snake are completely different to most of its family.
+This species reaches high altitudes, as the limit was originally said to be 2150 metres, before a new Bolivian coral snake was discovered at 2750 metres in 2007.
+This snake was discovered lurking under a rock, in a dry sandy area with little vegetation, and only a handful of trees dotted around.
+The area was used heavily for agriculture, with numerous potatoes, corn and wheat fields.
+In short, the habitats of the Bolivian coral snake are completely different to almost all other Micrurus members.

 5 Avery’s coral snake